How Much House Can I Afford?

-Mortgage underwriting is an in-depth examination of a loan applicant’s financial information and credit history and details about the property to determine the applicant’s qualification for a mortgage loan.
+Jump to insightMortgage underwriting is an in-depth examination of a loan applicant’s financial information and the property they’re interested in.
 The underwriter is responsible for analyzing the borrower’s credit, capacity to repay the loan and collateral to ensure the lender is making a financially sound loan decision.

-Take your time when completing the application — you want to make sure the information you provide is correct.
+Take your time when completing the application.
+You want to make sure the information you provide is correct.
 Your signature acknowledges that the information is both true and accurate to the best of your knowledge.

 The underwriter will order a home appraisal conducted by a certified appraiser who inspects the home’s condition and compares it with similar homes in the area.
 The home appraiser will then report an assessed value to the underwriter, usually within a few days of the appraisal.
 In some cases, you may be granted an appraisal waiver if the home’s value can be determined through other methods.